rbontekoe/BAWJ/docs/src/chapter3.md

 An input activates a controlled process.

-In the course, we look at a procedure `invoicing,` which is activated when it receives a list of attendees of a training course.
+In the course, we look at a procedure `Invoicing,` which is activated when it receives a list of attendees of a training course.
 It produces invoices and sends them to the organization that has registered the student.
-The application sends journal records will to the general ledger application.
+The application sends journal records to the General Ledger application.

 ### Automatic-process